anoma/nspec/docs/tutorial/engines/index.md

 [^10]: Here, we follow the terminolgy of event-driven state machines of using
 	a single function where in Mealy machines, we have a pair of functions, one for the state update and one for the outputs generated.

+[^11]: Clocks are a little more complicated to get into the picture;
+	they are "external" to the environment
+	and still epxerimental.